reframe-hpc/reframe/docs/manpage.rst

       To achieve the previous behaviour, you should use ``--distribute=idle*``.

    .. versionchanged:: 4.9

       ``--distribute=NODESTATE`` now allows you to specify multiple valid states using the ``|`` character.

+   .. versionchanged:: 4.10

+      Nodes in ``MAINTENANCE`` state are considered available, if this option is run on a Slurm reservation with the ``MAINT`` flag set.

 .. option:: -P, --parameterize=[TEST.]VAR=VAL0,VAL1,...